opipari/DeepRobWeb/reports/DOPE-Plus.md

 ---
 layout: project
 parent: Reports
-title: "DOPE-Plus: Enhancements in Feature Extraction and Data Generation for 6D Pose Estimation"
+title: "DOPE-Plus&#58; Enhancements in Feature Extraction and Data Generation for 6D Pose Estimation"
 description: Group 6 final project report for DeepRob at the University of Michigan.
 authors:
   - name: Jeffrey Chen